Docker Compose Demystified: A Full Stack in a Single File

 docker compose ps

-To follow logs, optionally for a single service:
+Follow logs, optionally for one service:

 docker compose logs -f web